 - Stay in a specific room and away from other people in your home as much as possible.
 It is particularly important to stay away from people who are at higher risk of serious illness.
 Consider alternate living arrangements for them if at all possible. - Use a separate bathroom.
-It this is not possible, clean the bathroom after use (see below). - Try to stay at least 6 feet from others. - Open windows or use a fan or an air conditioner, if possible, in shared spaces in the home to ensure good air flow. - Do not allow visitors and limit the number of people in your home. - Do not handle pets or other animals while you are sick. - Do not prepare or serve food to others while you are sick.
+It this is not possible, clean the bathroom after use (see below) - Try to stay at least 6 feet from others. - Open windows or use a fan or an air conditioner in shared spaces in the home, if possible, to ensure good air flow. - Do not allow visitors and limit the number of people in your home. - Do not handle pets or other animals while you are sick. - Do not prepare or serve food to others. - Do not care for children if possible.